rmgeddert/rmgeddert.github.io/_posts/2022-05-27-simple-chess-ai-part2.md

 <script src="../assets/chess/js/main-part2-board1.js" charset="utf-8"></script>
 <script src="../assets/chess/js/main-part2-board2.js" charset="utf-8"></script>

 Welcome to part 2 of creating a Chess AI!
 If you haven't read Part 1 yet (creating a working chess game with JavaScript and HTML), you can do so [here](/simple-chess-ai-part1/).
-If you are just interested in the chess AI aspect, feel free to start reading here.
+If you are just interested in the chess AI algorithm aspect, feel free to start reading here.

+- <a href="/simple-chess-ai-part1"><b>Part 1:</b> Chess Game with Javascript and HTML</a>
+- <a href="/simple-chess-ai-part3"><b>Part 3:</b> Minimax with Alpha-Beta Pruning</a>

 <hr>